Munich

 Munich: Bavaria’s Capital Done Right

 Munich is clean, well-connected, expensive by German standards, and full of genuinely excellent things to eat, drink, and see.
-Neuschwanstein Castle is two hours away and worth the trip, but the city itself justifies several days without needing to leave.
+The city is often reduced to Oktoberfest and Neuschwanstein Castle in the popular imagination, which is both reductive and fair: those things are legitimately good.
+But the city itself justifies several days without either of them.

 What to See

-Marienplatz is the main square at the city’s heart, with the Neues Rathaus (new town hall, from 1905) occupying most of the north side.
-The Glockenspiel on the tower performs at 11am and noon (and 5pm in summer) — a mechanical display with jousting knights and barrel-makers dancing.
+Marienplatz is the city’s central square, with the Neues Rathaus (new town hall, from 1905) occupying most of the north side.
+The Glockenspiel on the tower performs at 11am and noon daily, and at 5pm in summer.
 It takes about 10 minutes and the square fills completely.
-Worth catching once; no need to arrange your day around it.
+It’s worth seeing once; there’s no need to arrange your whole morning around it.

 Beer Gardens

-Munich’s beer gardens are a genuine cultural institution and one of the most enjoyable things the city does.
-You can bring your own food (genuinely — this is traditional), purchase beer from the garden, and sit at communal tables.
-The best:
+Munich’s beer gardens are a genuine cultural institution and arguably the most enjoyable thing the city does.
+You can bring your own food (not drinks), purchase beer at the garden, and sit at communal tables without a reservation.
+This is not a policy, it’s the system.

-Augustinerkeller on Arnulfstrasse is the most authentic, with an old garden and excellent beer from the Augustiner brewery.
-Hofbräuhaus is the famous one but overrun with tourists.
-Chinesischer Turm in the Englischer Garten has the best setting.
+Augustinerkeller on Arnulfstrasse is the most authentic, with an old garden and excellent beer from the Augustiner brewery, which has been brewing in Munich since 1328.
+Hofbräuhaus is the famous one and overrun with tourists who outnumber locals significantly; it’s worth seeing once, but eating there is a different proposition.
+Hirschau at the quieter north end of the Englischer Garten has a mixed crowd and live jazz on weekends.

 Where to Eat

-Beyond the beer gardens: Tantris in Schwabing has been a serious fine dining address since 1971.
+Beyond the beer gardens: Tantris in Schwabing has been a serious fine dining address since 1971, with a landmark modernist interior and kitchen that has maintained its reputation across several chef transitions.
 Geisels Werneckhof is the more contemporary option at that level.
-For something affordable and excellent, Donisl on Marienplatz does a good Obazda (Bavarian cheese spread) and classic dishes, though the location makes it tourist-adjacent.
+For affordable quality, Donisl on Marienplatz serves a good Obazda (Bavarian cheese spread) and classic dishes; the location makes it tourist-adjacent, but the food is honest.

 Where to Stay

-Hotel Vier Jahreszeiten on Maximilianstrasse is the grand historic choice.
-The Charles Hotel near the Lenbach art gallery is the more contemporary option.
-Reasonable mid-range: Hotel Theresia in the Maxvorstadt neighbourhood is small, well-run, and within walking distance of the museums.
+Hotel Vier Jahreszeiten on Maximilianstrasse is the grand historic option.
+The Charles Hotel near the Lenbach art gallery is the more contemporary choice at that tier.
+Good mid-range: Hotel Theresia in the Maxvorstadt neighbourhood is small, well-run, and within walking distance of the three Pinakothek museums.